-The above diagram (figure 12) shows that by applying national rates to people in Kent, 23% of the adult population will show characteristics of at least one psychiatric disorder and 8.1.% of adults (or a third of those who screened positive for a psychiatric disorder) are likely to have characteristics of two or more conditions.
-In Swale (figure 13) this translates to around 15390 (24%) adults over 18 years estimated to have symptoms of mental health disorder and around 3500 of these (or 5.5% of all adults) are likely to have comorbid conditions.
-Within the 17,788 are 5070 with symptoms of common mental health disorders, of which about half are likely to require treatment.
+The above diagram (figure 12) shows that by applying national rates to people in Kent, 23% of the adult population will show characteristics of at least one psychiatric disorder and 8.1 % of adults (or a third of those who screened positive for a psychiatric disorder) are likely to have characteristics of two or more conditions.
+In West Kent this translates to around 66,400 (24%) adults over 18 years estimated to have symptoms of mental health disorder and around 22,000 of these (or 8% of all adults) are likely to have comorbid conditions.
+Within the 66,400 are 22,000 with symptoms of common mental health disorders, of which about half are likely to require treatment.
+The remaining 15,100 are likely to have severe and enduring mental health conditions.